Level/abstract-level/README.md

 const entries = await it.all() // Likely an empty array
 ```

+The `db.supports.implicitSnapshots` property is aliased as `db.supports.snapshots` for backwards compatibility.

 #### 2. Implementation supports implicit snapshots

-As indicated by `db.supports.snapshots` being true.
+As indicated by `db.supports.implicitSnapshots` being true.
 An iterator, upon creation, will synchronously create a snapshot and subsequently read from that snapshot rather than the latest version of the database.
 There are no actual numerical versions, but let's say there are in order to clarify the behavior:

 ```js
 await db.put('example', 'a')   // Results in v1